Job Title: Social Worker – LAC (Looked After Children)

 We are looking for Social Workers with a ‘can do’ attitude who are child focussed, like to think outside of the box and are creative in their planning with children.
 It doesn’t matter whether you are starting out in your social work career, returning to practice or an experienced worker looking for a new challenge either in a different field or new authority.

-For an informal conversation, we would welcome you to follow the apply button, click on the relevant location and contact the manager.
+For an informal conversation, we would welcome you to contact Portia Staveley (Team Manager) by emailing [email protected]

 If you are interested in a career in Social Work and would like more information about this, please contact Samantha Clayton (Head of Effective Practice & QA) on [email protected] We have many opportunities to support people wanting to become Qualified Social Workers.